 UMBC and COEIT provide several opportunities for undergraduate students to participate in research activities.

-- Engaging in an immersive summer research program in smart computing/communications and big data with promising undergraduate students across the country.
-(Research Experiences for Undergraduates NSF-REU)
+- Engaging in an immersive summer research program in smart computing/communications and big data with promising undergraduate students across the country

 - Sharing your research at the annual Undergraduate Research and Creative Achievement Day (URCAD)